anubis09/Computational-Intelligence/Quixo/README.md

 ## Policy pruning
 We build a function ```save_space``` in order to reduce dimensions of the final policy:
-- It removes all (key, value) pairs where the number of discovered moves is lower than the specified threshold, `MIN_MOVES`: having a low number of moves associated with a particular board state indicates that these states have been rarely encountered.
+- It removes all the entries (board states) where the number of discovered moves is lower than the specified threshold, `MIN_MOVES`: having a low number of moves associated with a particular board state indicates that these states have been rarely encountered.
 Therefore, opting for a learned move instead of a random move in such instances doesn't confer significant advantages, and so they can be removed.
 We have set ```MIN_MOVES``` = 4.
 - It only retains the top-k moves for each key: during inference, our player will make the move with the highest associated value.
 Thus, there is no need to store all other possible moves different from the best learned one after training.
 We have set `top_k` = 1.
 - It rounds the value associated with each key to `N_DECIMAL` decimal digits.
 We have set `N_DECIMAL` = 2.

+After all this steps our policy weighted around 155 MB.
+We decided to investigate the values stored in our policy, using the ```policy_stat``` method of our RL layer.
+It showed us that the policy contained around 2.2 million entries and that the 50th percentile was 0.
+So more than half values stored were <=0.
+We decided to remove all the values below 0.01, since the move discovered was actually not taking any reward, so we could afford to play randomly in that case.

+In the end our policy contains around 690k entries and it weights 51.9MB.

+Further pruning of the policy reduces the performances of our agents.

 ## Results

 These are the results of our agent against a random player, evaluated when starting as the first player, as well as when starting as the second player, with a total of 50,000 games for each scenario:
-- Games won starting as first player: $90.5\%$
+- Games won starting as first player: $90.6\%$
-- Games won starting as second player: $84.2\%$
+- Games won starting as second player: $84.4\%$

 In total, it won $87.5\%$ of games against the random player.
 On average, our player make 23 moves/game.

-We also tried to implement other strategies ... (non so che dire qui)